mmbman/Katagiri/1987-06-06-Shobogenzo-Genjokoan-Lecture1-Part2.md

 ##### 54:43

 Then, if you (are a) priest, again and again you should taste and chew and digest this, what I told today.
 Again and again.
-And then, read this Genjōkōan; you can really feel the spirit.
+And then, read this [Genjokoan](shobogenjo#genjokoan); you can really feel the spirit.
 So tomorrow, I want to get into this one.

 So... one more thing.
 Usually people say, "You should attain [enlightenment](glossary#enlightenment).
 You should aware.
 If you don't aware, if you don't realize, if you don't attain enlightenment, you are not Buddhist."
 You are [laughs] stupid guy. [laughter] That is not [Buddhistic](glossary#buddhistic ) way; no. It's completely misunderstanding.
 Alright?